MFA Week 1, 22-26 Feb 2021

 Updated: Mar 7

 A new year and the beginning of the MFA at Massey.
 With 17 students enrolled in first year and another 15 completing 2nd year, there's lots of diversity of practice and more.

 We are located in the Old Museum building which was built in the late 1920-30's, making it nearly 100 years old.
-It stands as a monument to the process of England's colonisation of Aotearoa.
-This building is sited on Pukeahu (sacred hill), a place where people have settled and lived since the late 13th century - nearly 900 years of human habitation.
+It stands as a monument to the colonisation of Aotearoa.
+The building is sited on Pukeahu (sacred hill), a place where people have lived since the late 13th century - nearly 900 years of human habitation.
 Angela Kilford, a lecturer from the Design School, took us on a hikoi around Pukeahu to encourage us to understand the history of the site, seek out marks of occupation, and question why statues of memorialisation have omitted any recognition of Maori settlement on the site.

 2. RESPONSE Our first assignment is a Response to one of 7 artworks.
 It will comprise 3 responses - site, materiality and agency.
 These are the artworks proposed -

 Recalibrating, Bartley & Company Art, Level 2, 22 Garrett St, Wellington